You want smart political talk without the meltdowns?

 And that's really what's refreshing.

-You know, with Trump, with Elon Musk, with people who have been very successful in business, they don't care about government and politics and bureaucracy as usual.
+With Trump, with Elon Musk, with people who have been very successful in business, they don't care about government and politics and bureaucracy as usual.

-They want to do what it is that the Americans voted for, and that is create this disruption and this out of the box thinking.
+They want to do what it is that the Americans voted for, and that is create this disruption and this out-of-the-box thinking.

 But again, these are all things that are meant to benefit us.